 Global Payments is one of Europe’s largest and fastest growing online payment gateways.
-The WooCommerce Global Payments HPP (formerly “Realex HPP”) plugin allows your customers to pay for their order with a credit or debit card without exposing your server to SSL requirements or costly PCI scans.
+The WooCommerce Global Payments HPP plugin (formerly “Realex HPP”) lets customers pay for their order with credit card, debit cards, or alternative payment methods without exposing your server to SSL requirements or costly PCI scans.

 Requirements ↑ Back to top

 - A Global Payments account

 - You must configure your referring URL with Global Payments

 - PHP 7.0+ (you can see this under WooCommerce > Status)

 Installation ↑ Back to top

 - Ensure your store meets the plugin requirements.